-Like past years, the IRS released changes to the income tax withholding tables for 2021.
-Use these updated tables to calculate federal income tax on employee wages in 2021.
-In addition to the annual tax rate and bracket changes, there is also a new, optional computational bridge.
+Like past years, the IRS changed the income tax withholding tables for 2023.
+Use these updated tables to calculate federal income tax on employee wages in 2023.
+In addition to the annual tax rate and bracket changes, employers can still use the optional computational bridge released in 2021.

-Confused?
-Staying on top of changing employment tax rates can be a confusing, but necessary, employer task.
+Staying on top of changing employment tax rates can be an overwhelming but necessary employer task.
 Rates impact the amount of money you withhold from employee wages.

-If you aren’t familiar with the 2021 income tax withholding tables and the changes to the income tax withholding process, say no more.
-We’ve got the scoop on how withholding tables work and the changes to the federal withholding tables.
+If you aren’t familiar with the 2023 income tax withholding tables, say no more.
+We’ve got the scoop on how withholding tables work.

 What are income tax withholding tables?